10 Ideas to Attract the Market's Best Talent

 Consider setting up a booth, for example, at the biggest industry trade show this year.
 From there, you can staff a member of your human resources team to network with potential talent as they pass by your booth.

 This can be a great way to meet talent in person and perhaps even conduct an interview on the spot.
-You can also draw more people to your display by offering branded promotional items like t-shirts, hoodies, and mugs or something as simple as stickers, which are popular to give away at these events.
+You can also draw more people to your display by offering branded promotional items like t-shirts, custom hoodies, and mugs or something as simple as stickers, which are popular to give away at these events.

 At the very least, you can use your attendance at an industry event to gather business cards and reach out to potential talent with opportunities after the event has concluded.